tlourey/tlourey.github.io/pages/misc-references.md

 ## Linux

 Crontab: Best website for refining crontab timings: [Crontab.guru - The cron schedule expression generator](https://crontab.guru/) - more in [Linux Commands](linux-commands.md)\
 [Arch Linux Wiki](https://wiki.archlinux.org/title/Main_page) - Contains a lot more up to date resources for linux, even for non-arch users.
-I **don't** use arch by the way :grin:
+I **don't** use arch by the way :grin:\
+[The Linux Documentation Project](https://tldp.org/): Older resrouce but still has a fair bit of stuff.
+Doesn't come up as much in Google these days but worth remembering.

 ### Debian Manuals